 The Wallace Center and NCAT, through its ATTRA sustainable-agriculture program, recently hosted an online listening session focused on strategies and challenges for food hubs during the COVID-19 pandemic.
 A recording of the discussion and collaborative notes from participants are now available.
 There is an online four-question survey available for those who took part in the session, and organizers are asking those who weren’t on the call to answer Question 4 in the survey to help determine topics for future sessions.

-Managing Workers on the Farm, Farm Commons
+Managing Workers on the Farm During COVID-19, Farm Commons

 Part 5 of Farm Commons’ podcast series discusses COVID-19’s impacts on workers on the farm through diversification into farmstand sales and delivery, as well as social distancing practices.
+This is one of many COVID-19 resources offered by Farm Commons.

 Mitigating Immediate Harmful Impacts of COVID-19 on Farms and Ranches Selling Through Local and Regional Food Markets, National Sustainable Agriculture Coalition